-- PR stands for Personal Record and it is the heaviest weight you have ever lifted.
+- PR stands for Personal Record and is the heaviest weight you have ever lifted.

 - 1RM stands for one-rep max and is the heaviest weight you can currently lift for one rep.

-As strength training enthusiasts, we are naturally inclined to measure how much weight we can lift in a given exercise.
+As gym lovers, we often like to measure how much weight we can lift in a given exercise.
 This is sometimes referred to as a PR (personal record), PB (personal best), or 1RM (one-rep max).

 But what is the difference between these terms, and when is it important to keep them apart?

 Since plenty of our strength training programs are based on your 1RM, I thought I’d take this post to clarify the terms.

 Let’s define the terms: